maxvyaznikov/imapseagull/README.md

     if (err) throw new Error(err);

     var imapServer = IMAPServer({

+        // Instead of imap-handler (https://github.com/andris9/imap-handler) you can choose
+        // wo-imap-handler (https://github.com/whiteout-io/imap-handler) or anything you want with same API
         imapHandler: require('imap-handler'),

         debug: true,
         plugins: [
             // List of plugins.
 It can be string for modules from lib//plugins/*.js or functions, that will be